Permission, Copyright, and Attribution

 On-site patrons may be able to scan materials themselves, using the overhead scanner in the Reading Room or a personal digital device (e.g. camera, phones, tablets, and, if approved, personal scanners).
 There is no charge for these scans, but the images may not be publication quality.
 Please consult with Reading Room staff before beginning to copy materials.

-Users scanning materials are expected to handle all materials with care, according to the Library's Reading Room guidelines and use policies.
+Users scanning materials are expected to handle all materials with care, according to the Library's guidelines.
 In addition, researchers using a personal digital device are asked to turn off the flash and sound and to not use any special light to photograph.

 Be sure to keep accurate notes for all items photographed.
 If you wish to order publication-quality images or cite materials in a publication, you will be responsible for knowing which items you are copying.